microsoft/microsoft-ui-xaml-specs/active/RoundedCorner/roundedcorner.md

-# Background
-This "spec" will be what is being proposed to be a documentation that will be added under https://docs.microsoft.com/en-us/windows/uwp/design/style/ "Corner Radius" page to be created.
-Thus, spec template has been modified but the core of the information that is necessary for spec discussion should appear here (if not, please give feedback as not intentional).

-I am trying out writing a little more "background explanation (WHY)" that our customers have expressed we provide with our documentatiton in some of our focus groups.
-I would like feedback as this does not follow normal documentation pattern.

 # Corner Radius
 ![button](https://github.com/microsoft/microsoft-ui-xaml-specs/blob/user/chigy/roundedcorner/active/RoundedCorner/ImageFiles/Button2.png)
 <Add thinking behind why we are rounding corners related to Fluent design.>

+## Background
+This "spec" will be what is being proposed to be copied over to docs.microsoft.com as a documentation under https://docs.microsoft.com/en-us/windows/uwp/design/style/ "Corner Radius" page to be created.

+I am trying out writing a little more "background explanation (WHY)" that our customers have expressed we provide with our documentatiton in some of our focus groups.
+I would like feedback as this does not follow normal documentation pattern.

 ## Principles
 <I'll ask Fluent collective to put together something here>